Swing Trading with Swing•Genie

 Step 1: Picking Stocks to Swing

 This guide has a very hard bias toward stocks that protect your ability to conserve capital.
 The stocks you choose to enter will have multiple ramifications regarding both the risk you are exposing yourself to, as well as what the potential reward might be.
 There are many elements involved in finding the stocks that are best suited to this type of trading.
-This page will provide you with a simple and easy to follow screening / selection system.
+This page will provide you with a simple and easy to follow screening/selection system.

 Step 2: Risk & Money Management

-It’s step two, but this is without a doubt the most important decision you will make in you trading career.
+It's step two, but this is without a doubt the most important decision you will make in your trading career.
 Determining how many shares to purchase defines both your profit potential, but much more importantly it also defines and hopefully, limits your risk, thereby limiting your losses.
-When you have pre-managed your losses, limiting them well in advance of any other decision, you can focus on optimizing your profitable trades in a much more reactive and aggressive manor.
+When you have pre-managed your losses, limiting them well in advance of any other decision, you can focus on optimizing your profitable trades in a much more reactive and aggressive manner.